MananDesai54/project-gryffindor/README.md

             - Database
             - links
             - some data streams of data queues (like sqs, kafka)
+            - an api call to bring data from external sources
         - System prompt
 - Agent Inference screen
     - Single Agent inference screen